westonwalker/westonwalker/content/articles/simple-affordable-hosting-deploys-asp-net-blazor.md

 Some people like the challenge of setting up complicated infrastructure and deployments.
 I have a low pain tolerance when it comes to hosting and deploying apps.
 Nothing frustrates me more and slows my momentum on a project than spending hours setting up deployments.
 I want to code and ship features.
 Fast.

 Well, I finally found something that fits the bill.
 [Railway](https://railway.app/).
-So here is guide that will save you a lot of time setting it up!
+So here is a guide that will save you a lot of time setting it up!

 Keep in mind, this is for my side projects.
 There are other popular methods that should be used for larger enterprise apps.